How to visit the Benagil Cave This Year (Check out the new rules)

-Located between Spain and the Alentejo region, the Algarve is a European paradise full of history and modern amenities offering something for everyone.
+Located between Spain and the Alentejo region, the Algarve is a European paradise full of history and a spectacular landscape offering something for everyone.

-With an average of 300 sunny days per year, the Algarve beaches represent one of the main touristic destinations in summer.
+With an average of 300 sunny days per year, the Algarve beaches represent one of the main tourist destinations in summer.

 Benagil Caves at a glance

 All along the Algarve coast, there are countless caves created by the constant encounter of the sea with the rocks.
-And one of the most beautiful results of these encounters is certainly the vertical cave of Benagil, or Algar de Benagil (in Portuguese).
+One of the most beautiful results of these encounters is certainly the vertical cave of Benagil, or Algar de Benagil (in Portuguese).

 It is easy to understand why this is one of the most famous spots in a region that does not spare exuberance.
 The cave in the middle of the sea, with a hole in the ceiling, is a natural work of art.